 Did D.C.
 Water Sewer Authority Mislead Public About Lead in Water?

-Posted on behalf of Goldberg Finnegan, LLC on Jan 28, 2009 in Uncategorized
+Posted on behalf of Goldberg Finnegan, LLC on Jan 28, 2009 in Lead Paint Lawsuit

 In 2003 and 2004 tap water in many Washington, D.C. homes had hundreds of times the lead levels considered safe, and this may have caused injury to children residing in the District of Columbia.
 The D.C.
 Water and Sewer Authority was apparently aware of the rising lead levels problem for a long time before they told authorities-perhaps as early as 2001 (reported by the Washington Post).